Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Overview}

 \

-Routing presents fundamental challenges in network systems, encompassing the task of determining optimal paths for data packets to travel from a source to a destination.
+Routing presents fundamental challenges in network systems, encompassing the task of determining optimal paths for data packets to travel from a source to a destination \cite{10542397}.
 In wireless networks, where devices may be mobile and network conditions dynamically change, routing becomes even more complex.
 The primary goal of routing is to ensure efficient and reliable data transmission while minimizing latency, packet loss, and resource consumption.
 Existing approaches to routing encompass a variety of algorithms and protocols designed to address different aspects of routing optimization.
-Traditional methods like Optimized Link State Routing Protocol (OLSR) and Ad hoc On-Demand Distance Vector (AODV) attempt to dynamically establish and update routes based on network topology changes.
+Traditional methods like optimized link state routing protocol (OLSR) and ad hoc on-demand distance vector (AODV) attempt to dynamically establish and update routes based on network topology changes.
 However, they suffer from overhead due to frequent updates and incur latency in route discovery.
-Additionally, traditional routing algorithms may not adequately address challenges such as mobility, variable channel conditions, and energy constraints in wireless networks \cite{medhi2017network, mao2024intelligent}.
+Additionally, traditional routing algorithms may not adequately address challenges such as mobility, variable channel conditions, and energy constraints in wireless networks \cite{mao2024intelligent}.

-QC-driven approaches offer promising solutions to overcome the limitations of traditional routing methods in wireless networks.
+QC-driven approaches offer promising solutions to overcome the limitations of traditional routing methods.
 By leveraging the principles of quantum mechanics, they can explore vast solution spaces more efficiently and potentially find optimal or near-optimal routes in significantly less time.
 In addition, QC enables the development of AI-driven routing algorithms that can adapt and learn from network dynamics, optimizing routing decisions in real-time.
-These quantum-enhanced approaches have the potential to improve routing efficiency, minimize latency, and enhance network reliability in wireless communication systems.
+These quantum-enhanced approaches have the potential to improve routing efficiency, minimize latency, and enhance network reliability.